-Lambdas and higher-order functions are pivotal tools in functional programming that can transform how you write and think about Python code, particularly in machine learning.
+Lambdas and higher-order functions are important tools in functional programming that can change how you write and think about Python code, particularly in machine learning.
 These constructs offer a succinct, expressive, and often more elegant approach to coding, enabling the creation of efficient and reusable code components.

 lambda arguments: expression